-- Accommodation: 7 nights at the 3-star Guesthouse Dubravka in Luka Šipanska on Sipan Island
+- Accommodation: 7 nights in a double or twin room at a 3-star Guesthouse in Luka Šipanska on Sipan Island

 - Meals: 7 breakfasts, 3 dinners

-- The following activities are included in the holiday: two sea kayaking trips (previous experience not required), paddleboarding, cycling, walking, Dubrovnik sightseeing and sunset sailing (the order of activities is subject to change)
+- The following activities are included in the holiday: sea kayaking on the Elaphiti Islands, cycling in Šipan, hiking in Lopud, Dubrovnik sightseeing and sea kayaking at Koločep and sunset sailing (the order of activities is subject to change)